FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-02/02-redux.md

 ## Lab Activity

-1. Setup Redux in your REDit app.
-Your app should include:
+Setup Redux in your Boomtown app!
-  - store
-  - `combineReducers` with a "posts" reducer passed in
-  - a VOTE_UP action that increments the vote on a post

 ---